 After a couple of elephant drives, I was very confident in collecting data and using all the equipment.
 I was given lots of responsibility regarding the organisation of equipment and helping the volunteers with the ID’ing of elephants and collecting data, which I really appreciated.’

-Emily Drewry also joined ALERT as an Elephant Research Assistant in Livingstone
+Emily Drewry joined ALERT as an Elephant Research assistant in Livingstone

 ‘I felt like I had a family here, and everyone here is so friendly and fun to be around.
 I felt included and respected at all times, whether we were identifying elephants or out at dinner.